Mapped Attribute Builder for the external processor (proto)

 }

 (repeated map<string, string>) A map of request attributes to set in the attributes struct.
-The key is the attribute name, the value is the attribute value, interpretable by CEL.
+The key is the attribute name, and the value is the CEL expression to evaluate.
 This allows for the re-mapping of attributes, which is not supported by the native attribute building logic.